Skip to content

 Over time, larger amounts of soil and plants built up behind the retaining wall.
 This coupled with increasing periods of heavy rainfall meant that water wasn’t draining away from the area as it needed to, which led to the terrace wall becoming unstable due to the weight behind it, and we needed to dismantle it before it fell down.
 We have also removed soil, plants and the hedge to further reduce the pressure on these walls.

-The current stage of work involves a complete re-build of the 19th century terrace wall so it can be enjoyed for many more years.
+In 2023, the 19th century terrace wall was completed rebuilt so it can be enjoyed for many more years.

-We are working with curatorial and garden experts to put back planting that is appropriate and reinterprets Norah Lindsay’s original design for this space, re-creating Norah’s half-shady garden, making it accessible to all.
+One of the most exciting projects underway in 2026 is the reinstatement of the terrace lawn at the east end of the Terrace Garden.
+Returning this area to lawn will restore a sense of openness and elegance, perfectly framing what we believe is one of the finest views at Blickling, stretching across the formal garden, the Hall, the parkland, and lake.
+We have been working with curatorial and garden experts to put back planting that is appropriate and reinterprets Norah Lindsay’s original design for this space, re-creating Norah’s half-shady garden, making it accessible to all.

 Thank you